min-verse/booco-fullstack/README.md

     <img width=75% src="./public/booco-images/bocco-landing.png" />
 </p>

-<strong>BOOCO</strong> is the best place for an integrated social media experience for readers.
+<strong>BOOCO</strong> is the best place for an integrated social media experience for all readers.
 The <strong>BOOCO</strong> platform boasts an extensive book database, creating a large library of content for our users to explore.

 With <strong>BOOCO</strong>, readers can <strong>add friends</strong>, <strong>track books</strong>, and <strong>post thoughts to books</strong>. <strong>BOOCO</strong> also tracks a user's progress through a book as they log it as well as tracking the pattern in a user's genre and mood preference and leverages that so that it can suggest similar books.